Confusing Words

 Criteria vs. Criterion: Learn the Difference!

 Learning the differences between similar words in English can be tricky, especially for new learners.
-This reference aims to teach you about two such words: “criteria” and “criterion.”
+This article aims to teach you about two such words: “criteria” and “criterion.”
 By understanding these terms, you’ll improve your vocabulary and communicate more effectively.

 The Difference Between Criteria and Criterion